Compensation for victims of crime

 - As a direct result of a violent crime or

-- While assisting or trying to assist in preventing a crime or saving a human life.
+- While helping (or trying to help) to prevent a crime or save a human life.

 Who can claim compensation?

-The injured person (the victim) or, if that person has died, the immediate family of the victim can claim compensation under the scheme.
+The injured person (the victim) or, if that person has died, their immediate family can claim compensation under the scheme.

-If you are responsible for looking after the victim and are out-of-pocket as a result of his or her injuries, you may claim compensation.
+If you are responsible for looking after the victim and you are out of pocket as a result of their injuries, you may claim compensation.

-You must present your case before the tribunal, although you may have legal representation at your own expense if you wish.
-The decision of the 3-member tribunal is final.
+You must present your case before the Tribunal.
+You may have legal representation at your own expense if you wish.
+The decision of the 3-member Tribunal is final.

 Exceptions to the scheme

-- if you and the assailant were living together as part of the same household when you suffered the injury
+- If you and the offender were living together as part of the same household when you suffered the injury

 The scheme only covers out-of-pocket expenses and bills.
 It doesn't compensate you for pain and suffering.

-When deciding the amount of the award, the tribunal will consider any social welfare payments, salary or wages you received while on sick leave from work.
-The tribunal will also take into account any compensation paid by or on behalf of the assailant.
+When deciding the amount of the award, the Tribunal will consider any social welfare payments, salary or wages you received while on sick leave from work.
+The Tribunal will also take into account any compensation paid to you by or on behalf of the offender.

 It may also reduce the amount of compensation because of your behaviour, character or way of life.
 If you have a criminal record, it can be taken into account.

-You will be paid for your actual loss of earnings (because you had to take time off work), actual medical expenses (including dentist's expenses), reasonable traveling expenses (e.g., going to and from the doctor), medication and eyeglasses.
+You will be paid for your actual loss of earnings (because you had to take time off work), actual medical expenses (including dentist's expenses), reasonable travelling expenses (such going to and from the doctor), medication and eyeglasses.

 The family will be paid the actual loss of earnings and expenses that may have been incurred before the death, future loss of support or maintenance for anyone who was dependent on the victim, funeral and burial expenses and mental distress money for immediate family members.

-If the victim died of causes unrelated to the criminal injury, the family will not be compensated unless the tribunal considers that this would cause hardship to the dependants of the victim.
+If the victim died of causes unrelated to the criminal injury, the family will not be compensated unless the Tribunal considers that this would cause hardship to the victim’s dependants.